Grow the evidence base for trauma-informed, trauma-responsive,

 -

-Incentivize collaboration and partnerships between federal research agencies, academic institutions, and entities engaged in practice-based research with trauma-impacted individuals, groups, communities, and populations to generate and advance empirically-supported intervention development and implementation
+Incentivize collaboration and partnerships between federal research agencies, academic institutions, entities engaged in practice-based research, and trauma-impacted individuals, groups, communities, and populations to generate and advance empirically-supported intervention development and implementation